masvc/masvc/readme.md

-# Frontend & Backend Developer in Japan👋
+# Newbee Developer in Japan👋

 ### Engineer in their 30s